 We regularly collect feedback from our learners and their families to ensure we can continually improve our services and respond to any issues that this might highlight.
 In our most recent survey:

-- 100% of learners felt that they were making good progress.
+- 95% of learners felt that they were doing well.

 - 100% of parents agree that the College curriculum meets the needs and interests of their child.